aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/detect-areas-mode/_index.md

 		// DetectAreasMode.DOCUMENT - best for the multicolumn text, text with small images.
 Slowest one.
 		// DetectAreasMode.PHOTO - best for the images with small text regions, some tables, receipts, invoices
-		// DetectAreasMode.COMBINE - uses the union of DOCUMENT and PHOTO modes });
+		// DetectAreasMode.COMBINE - uses the union of DOCUMENT and PHOTO modes
+		// DetectAreasMode.TABLE - preferable mode for images with table structure.
+	});

 	// Display the recognized text